Mane closing in on Camara’s Senegal goal record

 Only Camara have bettered the tally since the country played their first international game in 1959 with 31 strikes.

-With Mane’s latest effort, he extended his international scoring run to four.
+With Mane’s latest effort, he also extended his international scoring run to four.

 While he was in action from start to finish alongside Paris Saint-Germain’s Gueye, Watford’s Sarr was substituted for Mame Thiam in the 86th minute.